DungeonmasterE/JPEG-python/README.md

 # JPEG-Python (with Quality Factor)
 A pure Python implementation of the standard JPEG codec.
+This project provides quality factor (QF) to realize compression ratio control.

 # Features
 - JPEG baseline encoding (8-bit, lossy)，encapsulated by JFIF.